CreoDAMO/OAP/replit.md

 ## Overview

-OmniAuthor Pro is a comprehensive AI-powered writing platform designed for authors and content creators.
-The application provides intelligent writing assistance, AI analysis, royalty calculations, collaboration tools, and blockchain-based asset management.
-Built with modern web technologies, it offers a seamless writing experience with advanced analytics and publishing insights.
+OmniAuthor Pro 2025 is a next-generation AI-powered writing ecosystem combining multi-stack architecture for maximum performance and functionality.
+The platform integrates React/TypeScript frontend, Rust performance engine for text processing, Python AI backend for ML workflows, blockchain integration for IP rights, and a Poe bot interface serving as a mobile/chat gateway.
+It provides intelligent writing assistance, real-time collaboration, comprehensive publishing automation, and advanced market analytics.

 ## System Architecture